pilotmoon/PopClip-Extensions/README.md

 |---|----|-----------|
 |`shortcut name`|String|The name of the macOS Shortcut to call.
 The name is whatever it is called in the Shortcuts app.|

-The selected text will be sent as input to the service, and any text returned by the shortcut will be available to the `After` actions.
+The selected text will be sent as input to the service, and any text returned by the shortcut will be available to the `after` action.

 ### Service action properties